Pennsylvania Route 230: Dauphin County

 PA 230 begins at US 22 at the intersection of Maclay Street, North Cameron Street and Arsenal Boulevard near the Pennsylvania Farm Show Complex & Expo Center in the city of Harrisburg in Dauphin County.
-From here, US 22 heads north along North Cameron Street and east along Arsenal Boulevard while PA 230 heads south along North Cameron Street, a four-lane divided highway.
+From here, US 22 heads north (west) along North Cameron Street and east along Arsenal Boulevard while PA 230 heads south along North Cameron Street, a four-lane divided highway.
 The route passes through business and industrial areas, becoming a four-lane undivided road.
 The road continues south-southeast and heads under the State Street Bridge that carries State Street west into Downtown Harrisburg.
 PA 230 becomes South Cameron Street at the Market Street intersection and runs southeast past commercial development, passing under the Mulberry Street Bridge.
 The route crosses under Norfolk Southern's Harrisburg Line and comes to an intersection with Paxton Street, which provides access to I-83.
 A short distance past this intersection, the road passes under I-83 without an interchange.
 PA 230 heads through more commercial areas before it narrows to a three-lane road with two westbound lanes and one eastbound lane that runs past urban homes and industry.
 The route narrows to two lanes and crosses the Capital Area Greenbelt trail and Spring Creek before it leaves Harrisburg for Swatara Township, where it heads past commercial development.
 A short distance later, the road enters the borough of Steelton and becomes North Front Street, passing a mix of homes and businesses.
 PA 230 continues southeast through developed areas and runs through the commercial downtown of Steelton, becoming South Front Street at the Locust Street intersection.
 The route heads southeast between residential and business areas to the northeast and a large Cleveland-Cliffs steel mill to the southwest.
 The road continues through industrial areas and passes under a railroad spur serving the steel mill.
 PA 230 passes through wooded areas with a railroad spur, Norfolk Southern's Royalton Branch railroad line, Amtrak's Keystone Corridor railroad line, and the Susquehanna River to the southwest, curving east.
 The route continues past residential areas to the north and an industrial plant to the south.